AlexandreLeonetti/parity/readme.md

-# parse-ms
+# binary parity

-> Parse milliseconds into an object
+> Calculate binary parity of integers and bigIntegers.

 ## Install